yujiri8/yujiri.xyz/software/pythontut8.md

 	contents = f.read()
 # more code...
 ```
-That's all it takes - the file will be automatially closed after the `with` block.
+That's all it takes - the file will be automatically closed after the `with` block.

 The way it works is: